In today’s market, understanding what salespeople want in their next career move is imperative.

 While it’s not all doom and gloom, we are in a bit of a sales crisis.

-Not to mention the lack of onboarding and enablement to hang on to the people you worked so hard to hire in the first place.
+Not to mention the lack of onboarding and enablement to hang on to the salespeople you worked so hard to hire in the first place.

 I wish I could say that the wolf of Wall Street image of salespeople ringing gongs and doing whatever it takes to rake in the cash was dead.
 But sadly, it’s not.

-That said, it IS a serious misconception to think that top salespeople are motivated by money first and foremost.
+That said, it IS a serious misconception to think that top VP of Sales and salespeople are motivated by money first and foremost.
 In fact, comp is far from being first on their list.

-Don’t get me wrong, salespeople care a whole lot about money!
+Don’t get me wrong, sales leaders and reps care a whole lot about money!

-The savviest salespeople that you’d drool over to hire realize that the foundation needs to be set first (leadership, culture, market fit, territory, and growth) before the money can follow.
+The savviest VP of Sales and salespeople that you’d drool over to hire realize that the foundation needs to be set first (leadership, culture, market fit, territory, and growth) before the money can follow.

-Great example – a candidate we placed took a $20K pay cut simply because the product/market fit was on point and the team she’d be working with was what she’d always hoped for.
+Great example – an enterprise sales candidate we placed took a $20K pay cut simply because the product/market fit was on point and the team she’d be working with was what she’d always hoped for.

 And she turned down two offers at her previous base (or higher) to do so.